Microsoft Blasts Spy Agencies For Leaked Exploits Used By WanaDecrypt0r

 Top US execut

+When Microsoft started issuing "Security Patches" that were no security patches but telemetry and Windows 10 update patches, I stopped patching.
+Was I wrong?
+I take a lot of other precautions, one of which is that I ditched after 30 years of being a Microsoft fan boy to MAC.

-Great argument against backdoors (Score:2)
+Great argument against backdoors (Score:3)

 This hacking provides the perfect argument against built-in backdoors that would enable the government to spy on people (but only when they wanted).
 All it takes is one leak and *boom* you have out of control hacking by everyone but the government.